Sammy92dec/mildew-detection-in-cherry-leaves/README.md

 - [Am I Responsive](https://ui.dev/amiresponsive)
     - Used to for the image across devices in the README.md
 - [Chat GPT](https://chatgpt.com/)
-    - Used to better word some of my descriptions and general assistance & guidance
+    - Used to better word some of my descriptions and general assistance & guidance.

+### Languages
+- Python

 ## Credits